-3A.15: S1/2 Male Officers, WO and Senior Sailors Accoutrements positioning guide
+Table 3A.15: S1/2 Male Officers, WO and Senior Sailors Accoutrements positioning guide

 Medals Top edge of the medal's ribbon is to be positioned centrally and horizontally above the left breast pocket midway between the top and second button.
-Specialisation badge Positioned centrally 5mm above medal's ribbon.
+Specialisation badges First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
 Citation Positioned centrally 20mm below medals.
 Name badge Positioned centrally on the right breast 5mm above top of pocket.
 (RAN Name Badge only name badge to be worn with medals) Service Readiness Badge Worn centrally 5mm above name badge.
 Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
 CWO Badge Worn centrally below name badge.
 RI Badge Worn centrally below name badge.